We may get commissions for purchases made through links in this post.

 In this article, we’ll share six different recipes for homemade deck cleaners that are safe and effective for decks.
 We’ll also provide tips on how to prepare your deck for cleaning and how to stay safe while doing so.

-Before you start cleaning your deck, you need to know what it’s made of.
-Decks come in different types and sizes, from traditional wood decks to composite and PVC decks.
+Before you start, you need to know what it’s made of.
+Decks are made from several different materials, from traditional wood decks to composite and PVC decks.

 Composite and PVC can take some cleaning agents that wood might not react to well.
 So you need to identify the type of deck you have before selecting the appropriate cleaner for it.